-This is a work in progress introductory book on OCaml.
+This is a work in progress introductory book on the OCaml programming language.

 The git repo is at github.com/dmbaturin/ocaml-book.

 What sets this book apart is that it’s under CC-BY-SA, a free, strong copyleft license similar to the GNU GPL in spirit.

 It belongs to the community and everyone can freely distribute and modify it.
 Even if the original authors no longer have time to maintain it, the community can keep it up to date and distribute updated versions.